 A young woman walks up, and asks, “Are you Boone?”
 He turns to look at her while he nods yes.
 “Good, I’m Laura.
 I was told you’d be the best person to introduce me to the special horse.
 Why’s he special?”

 Boone replies, “He’s a perfect example of the Morgan Horse, and a good stud stallion.
 However, he was seriously abused in his younger days, so he’s afraid of people.
 Never try to touch him, unless he makes it clear he wants you to.
 Talk softly, and never move fast.
-Missus Gray and Olive will give you more details, later.
-But I’ll do the introduction now.
+Later Missus Gray and Olive will give you more, but I’ll do the introduction now.
 After he sniffs your hand feed him the apple pieces.”

 He gets out another apple, his second last, and cuts it up.
 Brownie soon comes over, and stands near them.
 Boone says, “Well, Big Fellow, I’ll be over to see you now and then, but I have to go away soon, and not come back.
 Until then Olive and Laura here will be looking after you, and when I leave Olive will be going with me.
 So Laura will be the one to look after you.
 Olive and I will miss you, but we have to go to a place where you can’t come along.
-So come over and meet Laura.
+So come over and meet Laura.”